whanley/RDF-tutorial/tutorial-text.md

 X As recorded by Rev'd Dr. S C Ewing ex US Consular Agent on the 20th day of June 1888
 ```

 One could even record the checks, circles, and crosses pencilled in on the left, even if their meaning is uncertain.
 The names would be searchable in a document.
-But statistics and other data work would have to be produced manually or using python searches for standard expressions and the like.
+But statistics and other data work would have to be produced manually or using Python searches for standard expressions and the like.
 But this serial data was already a database when it was produced more than a century ago, and it makes sense to transcribe it as data.
 So, how do we do this?

 # Making a Database: the Tabular, Relational, and Hierarchical Options
 The first approach to consider is to make a table out of this information, like so: